StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ### Check state slow to update in StackState

 The main reason for this is that the latency of the health synchronization is higher than expected.
 Use the CLI command [show stream](debug-health-sync.md#show-streams) to confirm the latency of the stream as well as the throughput of messages and specific check operations.
-It may be necessary to tweak the data sent to the health synchronization, or the frequency at which data is sent.
+It may be necessary to tweak the data sent to the health synchronization, or the frequency with which data is sent.

 ## Useful CLI commands